Bi Jinhao: Stints in Portugal

+Return to China

 Bi returned to China in the summer of 2011 and sought a trial with Chinese Super League side Henan Jianye in July, where despite an unimpressive trial the management still decided to offer him a contract believing he had potential as a future prospect.
 Throughout the rest of the season Bi was included in the club's reserve team until the following season he was included in the senior team where he made his début on 13 May 2012, in a 2-1 away defeat against Guangzhou R&F where he also scored his first goal for the club.
 Despite his goalscoring debut he was unable to score in any of his following outings as the club suffered relegation to the second tier at the end of the 2012 campaign.
 Despite being part of the squad that won immediate promotion back into the top tier the next season Bi still failed to establish himself as a centre forward, scoring one goal throughout the campaign and none in the following 2014 Chinese Super League campaign.
 The club's manager Jia Xiuquan decided transition Bi into a centre back, which seemed to transform the player as he established himself at the heart of the club's defence and helped guide them to fifth within the league at the end of the 2015 league season, which resulted in selection for the Chinese national team in August 2015.

 On 15 January 2016, Bi transferred to fellow Chinese Super League side Shanghai Shenhua.
 He made his debut for the club in a league game against Yanbian Funde F.C. on 5 March 2016, which resulted in a 1-1 draw.
 Despite a slow start to his career at the club he would start to establish himself as a regular within the team and he extended his contract with the club for five years on 19 November 2017.
 He would repay the club by going on to win the 2017 Chinese FA Cup against local rivals Shanghai SIPG.
 Bi suffered from subarachnoid hemorrhage on 11 April 2018.
 After a year out of the game Bi would return on 10 March 2019 in a league game against Hebei China Fortune F.C. in a 2-1 defeat.
 As the season progressed he gradually started to become a regular within the team again and go on to win the 2019 Chinese FA Cup with the club.

+On 22 July 2025, Bi was loaned out to Dalian Yingbo.